 Yet, understanding what the most common live poker tells are and what they could mean in different situations is the first step to becoming a master reader of poker faces.

-Are Live Poker Tells Worth it in 2024?
+Are Live Poker Tells Worth it?

 There is a big debate between proponents of GTO poker and proponents of exploitative play as to whether poker tells and reads should even be utilized in the game.

-Many players who base their game entirely in GTO poker and solver simulations believe that we should not care too much about our opponents’ actions, but instead focus on our own frequencies, sizes, and range building skills.
+Many players who base their game entirely in GTO poker and solver simulations believe that we should not care too much about our opponents’ actions, but instead focus on our own frequencies, sizes, and range-building skills.

 And while this skillset is definitely the fastest path to poker greatness, adding some poker reading skills into it and the ability to adapt in order to exploit our opponents can make you a truly formidable force at the poker tables.